kubeshop/testkube/docs/scripts-getting-results.md

 We could see how simple it is to create and run Testkube scripts execution.
 The good news is that getting results is also simple.

-## Getting test executions after script is executed
+## Getting test executions after test is executed

-After each run Testkube informs you that you can get results later of given script execution
+After each run Testkube informs you that you can get results later of given test execution

 ```sh
 kubectl testkube tests run api-incluster-test